Financial-Times/o-assets/README.md

 # Origami asset loader

-This module provides SASS and JavaScript utilities for reliably building paths to a module's static assets, such as CSS background images, fonts and JSON data files.
+This module provides Sass and JavaScript utilities for reliably building paths to a module's static assets, such as CSS background images, fonts and JSON data files.
 This is needed because the URL path to load these assets will vary markedly depending on how a product developer chooses to integrate the Origami component into their website.

 ## Browser support
-This module has been verified in Internet Explorer 7+, modern desktop browsers (Chrome, Safari, Firefox, ...) and mobile browsers (Android browser, iOS safari, Chrome mobile).
+This module has been verified in Internet Explorer 7+, modern desktop browsers (Chrome, Safari, Firefox, …) and mobile browsers (Android browser, iOS safari, Chrome mobile).

 ## Overview